Smart Landfill Cover

 Landfills Using Ineffective Covers

-Landfill cover practices vary depending on the stage of the landfill’s life.
-In general, there are three types: daily, intermediate, and final cover.
-Daily cover is placed at the end of each operating day to reduce odors, fires, pests, scavenging, and litter.
-Under federal RCRA rules, this cover must typically consist of at least six inches of soil unless an alternative material is approved.
-Intermediate cover is used for areas that will not receive waste for a period of time, but unlike daily or final cover, it is not defined or required under federal law.
-Some states define intermediate cover as about twelve inches of material placed for extended periods, sometimes up to 180 days.
 Final cover is installed once a landfill stops receiving waste.
-Under RCRA, installation must begin within 30 days after a landfill unit receives its final waste and closure must be completed within 180 days.
+Installation must begin within 30 days after a landfill unit receives its final waste and closure must be completed within 180 days.
 The final cover must then be maintained for at least 30 years and typically consists of an impermeable soil layer about 18 inches thick topped with six inches of soil to support vegetation, though alternative designs may also be approved.

 In its notice of a $3 million civil penalty for air quality violations, the Oregon Department of Environmental Quality found that despite permit requirements to conduct and report monthly landfill cover inspections and repairs, the Coffin Butte landfill consistently reported “no issues” from 2021 through 2025.
 However, EPA inspections in 2022 and 2024 directly contradicted these claims, documenting numerous holes, defects, and even trees growing through the landfill cover - clear signs of long-term neglect.
 Only after regulatory pressure did a third-party inspection in January 2026 reveal widespread problems, identifying maintenance needs in 30 out of 130 areas, including holes, vegetation intrusion, and exposed waste.
 This pattern shows that the Respondent failed to accurately monitor, report, and maintain landfill cover integrity over several years, allowing significant deterioration to go unaddressed.